gcanti/tcomb-form/README.md

 > "Simplicity is the ultimate sophistication" (Leonardo da Vinci)

+# Notice

+`tcomb-form` is looking for maintainers.
+If you're interested in helping a great way to get started would just be to start weighing-in on GitHub issues, reviewing and testing some PRs.

 # Domain Driven Forms

 The [tcomb library](https://github.com/gcanti/tcomb) provides a concise but expressive way to define domain models in JavaScript.